Skip to main content

 What should I do if my passport gets lost, stolen or damaged?

-Schedule an appointment with an international student advisor as quickly as possible so we can assist you.
+Schedule an appointment with an international student adviser as quickly as possible so we can assist you.
 The U.S. Department of Homeland Security also provides instructions on what to do in this situation.

 F-1 Visa